liana-p/narrat-engine/docs/guides/getting-started.md

 Those `npm` commands come from node.js.
 If the commands aren't recognised, you probably didn't install node.js correctly.
 [More about npm install](https://www.stackchief.com/tutorials/npm%20install%20|%20how%20it%20works)
 :::

+## Overview of Narrat

+Now that the game is running, you might want to look at the [Overview of Narrat](/guides/narrat-overview) to understand what the different parts of a Narrat game are and how to use them.

 ## Editing the game

 It is now easy to make a game by editing the narrat scripts and config files!